KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-tips/index.md

 ---
 title: "Tips and tricks"
-description: "Improve your kdesrc-build experience"
+description: "Improve your kde-builder experience"
 weight: 14
-group: "kdesrc-build"
+group: "kde-builder"
+aliases: kdesrc-build-tips
 ---

 ## Opening logs directly from Konsole / Yakuake {#directlogs}

 Konsole and Yakuake, two terminal applications by KDE, have the ability to open files by clicking directly on their path on the screen.

-For example, if you build Kirigami using kdesrc-build and you happen to face an error like this:
+For example, if you build Kirigami using kde-builder and you happen to face an error like this:

 ```
 <<<  PACKAGES FAILED TO BUILD  >>>